Andrew Rosenblum

 "Every time we try to find the perfect low-calorie, non-effective sweetener, we fall short."

-An Israeli company based in Rehovot called Amai Proteins has created a “designer” version of a naturally occurring sweet protein called Monellin and began testing it with Ocean Spray cranberry juice in 2020.
-A startup in Santa Monica recently called Nature's Wild Berry received $80,000 investment from Mark Cuban and Lori Grenier on the startup pitch meeting game show Shark Tank.
+An Israeli company based in Rehovot called Amai Proteins has created a “designer” version of a naturally occurring sweet protein called Monellin and began trials with Ocean Spray cranberry juice in 2020.
+A startup in Santa Monica recently called Nature's Wild Berry received an $80,000 investment from Mark Cuban and Lori Grenier on the startup pitch meeting game show Shark Tank.
 The winning product was a freeze-dried “Miracle Berry” grown in Florida.
 The key ingredient is a sweet protein called miraculin that coats the tongue and makes tart foods taste unusually sweet.
-One judge on the show called it “palate trickery,” as lemon, plain cranberry juice, and even apple cider vinegar tasted sweet despite having no sweet calories.
+One judge on the show called it “palate trickery,” where even lemon, plain cranberry juice, and apple cider vinegar tasted sweet despite having no sweet calories.

 The excessive sweetness of this seemingly guilt-free protein worries dietitian Danica Cowan.
 She says that the sweet taste of non-sugar sweeteners that do not actually deliver sugar can lead to more cravings.
 “Every time we try to find the perfect low-calorie, non-effective sweetener, we fall short.”

 This certainly sounds plausible.
-But as nutrition experts have said, we can’t be sure how regularly consuming a can of a Brazzein-sweetened drink will affect our complex metabolic systems over time without further research.
+But as nutrition experts have said, we cannot be sure how regularly consuming cans of Brazzein-sweetened drinks will affect our complex metabolic systems over time without further research.

 Ecological justification

 Ryder and Wing also make an environmental pitch for sweet proteins over sugar or non-sugar sweeteners.
-Brazzein occurs only in small amounts in the Pentadiplandra Brazzeana Oubli Berries, which grow on trees at the forest edges of the tropical sub-Saharan African belt stretching from the Congo River basin and northern Angola to eastern Nigeria.
-The abundance of these trees makes agriculture incredibly expensive.
-And even if Oubli fruit trees can be cultivated in orchards, large-scale agriculture would cause the same deforestation issues as palm oil production in Indonesia or Madagascar.
-Ryder notes that farmers have planted 65 million acres of sugar worldwide, much of it in sensitive tropical areas.
+Brazzein occurs only in small amounts in the Oubli Berries of Pentadiplandra Brazzeana, a tree found on the forest edges of the tropical sub-Saharan African belt stretching from the Congo River basin and northern Angola to eastern Nigeria.
+The abundance of this tree makes agriculture incredibly expensive.
+And even if the Oubli fruit tree can be cultivated in orchards, large-scale agriculture would cause the same deforestation issues as palm oil production in Indonesia or Madagascar.
+Ryder notes that farmers have planted 65 million acres of sugar worldwide, a significant portion of which is in sensitive tropical areas.

 “For every 1% reduction in sugar, we could replace 650,000 acres of sugar cane land, which could either lose more nutrition or replace growing tropical rainforests.”

-Thus, Oobli has turned to biotechnology and genetically modified yeast to produce brazzein, which naturally grows on trees.
+Thus, Oobli has turned to biotechnology and genetically modified yeast to produce brazzein, the same protein that grows naturally on trees.
 According to Ryder, the company has developed a scalable fermentation process.
-“We’ve developed a fermentation process that has proven commercial-scale sweet protein manufacturing in three countries.”
+“We have developed a proven fermentation process for sweet protein manufacturing at commercial scale in three countries.”
 This allows the company to provide an economical source of sweet protein, allowing forests to grow instead of crops.

-And to this reporter’s palate, Oobli’s tea is subtly sweet without the strange “off” taste that stevia and synthetic sweeteners can have.
+And in this reporter's palate, Oobli's tea is subtly sweet without the strange “off” taste that stevia and synthetic sweeteners can have.
 I bought a six-pack, and my dessert-oriented sons drank the rest.
-While Snapple or Arizona Iced Tea Wallop has a sweetness that hits the palate, Oobli is smoothly balanced with a variety of lemon or peach tea flavors.
+While Snapple or Arizona Iced Tea Wallop has a sweetness that hits the palate, Oobli is smoothly balanced with various lemon or peach tea flavors.

 That said, brazzein behaves differently in the mouth than sugar.
-There’s a slight delay when it hits the tongue and is recognized as sweet.
-So Oobli uses a small amount of sugar derived from agave in the tea to avoid confusing the tongue.
+There is a slight delay when it hits the tongue and is recognized as sweet.
+Thus, Oobli uses a small amount of sugar derived from agave in the tea to avoid confusing the tongue.
 However, the amount of added sugar is minimal.
-Oobli iced tea cans contain 7 grams of sugar, while a sweet Snapple bottle has about 46 grams.
+Oobli iced tea cans contain 7 grams of sugar, while a sweet Snapple bottle contains about 46 grams.

 Users who liked